-Dispersant use se Dispersant Testing & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Belgium, following prior official authorisation from the Management Unit of the North Sea Mathematical Models department (MUMM) The national contact point regarding dispersant use is MUMM No standard dispersant testing scheme is in place.
-Belgium relies on dispersants that have been tested for their effectiveness and toxicity (by at least two different methods) and have been approved for use by at least two of the contracting parties to the Bonn Agreement No formal dispersant approval scheme is in place.
-Belgium relies on the dispersants which have been approved for use by at least two of the contracting parties to the Bonn Agreement List of approved dispersants: None / No list of approved dispersants exists Vessel application: Vessel dispersant application capability is available in Belgium Aircraft application: None / If aerial dispersant application is required, aircraft application capability would be requested from the UK The Federal Department of the Environment owns oil-combating equipment, including dispersant spraying equipment: 4 units of Vicoma Vikospray 2000 stand alone ship mountable spraying arms -10,000 l of DASIC SLICKGONE NS (a recently purchased type 3 concentrate dispersant, approved for use in France and the UK) - approx. 10,000 l of COREXIT 9527 (older stock) Ostend Harbour Irregular
+Dispersant use Dispersant Testing & Approval Dispersant Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Belgium, following prior official authorisation from the Management Unit of the North Sea Mathemat- ical Models department (MUMM) No standard dispersant testing scheme is in place.
+Belgium relies on dispersants that have been tested for their effectiveness and toxicity (by at least two different methods) and have been approved for use by at least two of the contract- ing parties to the Bonn Agreement No formal dispersant approval scheme is in place.
+Belgium relies on the dispersants which have been approved for use by at least two of the contracting parties to the Bonn Agreement Vessel application: Vessel dispersant application capability is available in Belgium The Federal Department of the Environment owns oil response equipment, including dispersant spraying equipment: Four units of Vicoma Vikospray 2000 stand alone ship mountable spraying arms -10,000 l of DASIC SLICK- GONE NS (approved for use in France and the UK) - 10,000 l of COREXIT 9527 (older stock) Ostend Har- bour Irregular